kuhnst-akros-ch/whatsapp-backup-chat-viewer/DOCKER.md

 Extracted data will be placed in the `output` folder, wich is also shared with Docker images.

-# Additional information

-## Timeout

-The timeout is set in the CMD of the 'Dockerfile' and in 'docker_scripts/nginx.conf' (docker-compose only).

 ## Parallel extraction

 The DB files and the output path are parameters and can be individual per request.

-## POC for multiple replicas

-The `docker-compose.yml` defines 3 replicas and a simple nginx service, which balances (round-robin) requests to the replicas.

 ## Stack inside the Docker image